ARV Super2: Design and development

 The ARV Super2 is a side-by-side configuration two-seater with a shoulder wing for improved visibility.
 The wing is swept forward 5° to maintain correct centre of gravity balance.
 The wing area is a small 92 sqft, giving a wing loading of 11.9 lb/ft2 (58.1 kg/m2).
 The forward sweep may also promote a spanwise airflow inwards towards the root, thereby reducing the likelihood of a wingtip stall.
 The ARV's tapered fibreglass wingtips help to reduce drag from wingtip vortices.

 The ARV is constructed mainly of aluminium alloy, with fibreglass wingtips, cowlings and canopy frame.
 The cockpit is a stiff monocoque of "Supral" alloy for lightness and improved crash protection.
 Aft of the cockpit bulkhead, the ARV is conventionally built, with frames, longerons and a stressed skin forming a semi-monocoque.
 Skin sections are both glued and riveted.
 The aircraft has twin control sticks.
 Ailerons, elevators and flaps are pushrod-controlled, but the rudder and trim are cable-linked.
+Both rudder and elevator are horn-balanced.
 The rudder pedals also control a steerable nosewheel, but the hand-operated disc brakes are not differential and do not contribute to steering.

 The AE75 engine, a 49 kg75 hp inverted three-cylinder water-cooled two-stroke unit with dual ignition and a 2.7:1 reduction gearbox, was specially developed for the ARV by Hewland from their existing two-cylinder microlight engine.
 The AE75 engine has a TBO of only 800 hours, and, in the absence of continuing factory support, many ARVs have had their AE75s replaced with engines such as the Rotax 912, the Rotax 914, or the Jabiru 2200.
-Three ARVs were originally manufactured with the MidWest twin-rotor wankel engine.
+Three ARVs were fitted with a MidWest twin-rotor wankel as their original engine.